Pragat007/Flower_Classifications/README.md

 ## Project Structure

 - `Flower_classification_CNN.ipynb`: A Convolutional Neural Network (CNN) model designed for flower classification.
 This model achieved an accuracy of approximately **65%**.
-- `Flower_classification_ResNet.ipynb`: A more advanced model based on the ResNet architecture, which significantly improved the classification performance, achieving an accuracy of **88.10%**.
+- `Flower_classification_ResNet.ipynb`: A more advanced model based on the ResNet50 architecture, which significantly improved the classification performance, achieving an accuracy of **88.10%**.
 - **Deployment**: The ResNet model is deployed on Hugging Face using Gradio, allowing for an interactive interface to classify images of flowers.

 ## Dataset